THE TEAM

 Trial Assistant

-Sinead helps staff taking part in the 4 day week trial complete all their trial measures, such as wellbeing and workplace performance questionnaires.
-Sinead also supports our data analytics, transforming employees’ data into a custom report for each employer, to showcase detailed findings on what changes have taken place.
-This includes getting creative with infographics!
+Amelia helps staff taking part in the programme complete all their trial measures, such as wellbeing and workplace performance questionnaires.
+Amelia also supports our data analytics, transforming employees’ data into a custom report for each employer, to showcase detailed findings on what changes have taken place.

-Sinead is also conducting PhD research on the 4 day week at the University of Sussex, to understand more about the effects that a 4 day week has.
-Sinead is experienced in working with participants to ensure a smooth journey through the trial.
-As with all the Sussex 4 Day Week team, Sinead can also attest to the value of a 4 day week, having adopted it ourselves!
+Amelia is experienced in working with participants to ensure a smooth journey through the trial.
+As with all the Sussex 4 Day Week team, Amelia can also attest to the value of a 4 day week, having adopted it ourselves!

 Dr rhiannon armitage & dr nick souter